Nirav-Madhani/Copilot-Debug/copilot-debug-tool/README.md

 ## Installation

 1. Clone or download this repository
-2. Navigate to the extension directory
+2. Navigate to the extension directory: `cd copilot-debug-tool`
 3. Install dependencies: `npm install`
-4. Compile the extension: `npm run compile`
+4. Build the extension: `npm run compile`
 5. Package the extension: `npx vsce package`
 6. Install the generated .vsix file in VS Code